elewa-academy/Fundamentals/05-codewars-gallery/README.md

 2. Fork the template repo
 3. Add it to your portfolio
 4. Fill out every blank in the template
+5. Request a code review for your newly complete repository

 This project never ends!
 Set a goal to add 3+ Kata Repos to your gallery each week.